-There have been other reports of this novel association.
+Since then, there have been other reports of this novel association.
 The study by Ertekin et al. (2014) found that the prevalence of CD in children with AA was 41.7% while in healthy children in the same city was 0.87%.
 This indicated that the prevalence of silent CD was very high among children with AA.
 Hence, it can be said that AA could be the only clinical manifestation of CD in some cases (Ertekin et al., 2014).

 A few case reports proposed an association between CD and AA.
 In a prospective trial of 256 AA patients, 6 had positive tissue transglutaminase and endomysial with positive biopsy (Denham and Hill, 2013).

 In another study, Hallaji et al. (2011) estimated the prevalence of anti-gliadin antibodies in patients with AA to be about 18% (Hallaji et al., 2011).

-In the current study, there was statistically significant difference between control and patients group regarding IgA and IgG levels, as higher values was found in patients than control, the median (IQR) of Ig A in patients was 9.11 (6.88 -12.2) while in control group was 1.56 (0.97 - 3.29 with p-value < 0.001.
-With 8 positive cases in patients group representing (26.7%), and according to IgG positivity with 30 positive in patients group resembling (100.0%) and 2 positive cases in control group resembling (6.7%)
+In the current study, there was statistically significant difference between control and patients' group regarding IgA and IgG levels, as higher values were found in patients than control, the median (IQR) of Ig A in patients was 9.11 (6.88 -12.2) while in control group was 1.56 (0.97 - 3.29 with p-value < 0.001.
+With 8 positive cases in patients group representing (26.7%), and according to IgG positivity with 30 positives in patients group resembling (100.0%) and 2 positive cases in control group resembling (6.7%).

-On other side, results of Tonutti and Bizzaro (2014) showed that in their population, there was no significant difference between the two groups in terms of celiac autoantibodies (antigliadin IgA, anti-gliadin IgG, and antitissue transglutaminase IgA), which could be due to different demographic compositions.
+On other side, results of Mokhtari et al. (2016) study showed that in their population, there was no significant difference between the two groups in terms of celiac autoantibodies (antigliadin IgA, anti-gliadin IgG, and anti-tissue transglutaminase IgA), which could be due to different demographic compositions.

 In our study, we used ROC curve for sensitivity and specificity of IgA and IgG and found that there were 100% sensitivity and specificity of IgA with cutoff point >4.25 and also for IgG with cutoff point >13.
-Also ROC curve for IgA and IgG was used to predict the class of SALT score and we found that there were 100% sensitivity and specificity of IgA with cutoff point >11.56 and also for IgG with cutoff point >41.8.
+Also, ROC curve for IgA and IgG was used to predict the class of SALT score and we found that there were 100% sensitivity and specificity of IgA with cutoff point >11.56 and also for IgG with cutoff point >41.8.

-Regarding severity score, there was statistically significant difference between SALT score, pattern, and course of alopecia areata and also with IgA and IgG levels.
+Regarding severity score, there was statistically significant difference between SALT score, pattern, and course of alopecia areata and also with IgA and IgG levels (P-value < 0.01).
 As higher values found in higher severity score.

-Also we found a positive correlation between IgA and IgG with the duration.
+Also, we found a positive correlation between IgA and IgG with the duration with p-value < 0.001.

-In a recent case reported by Aggarwal et al. (2020), they found an association in a 4/2-year-old boy, who was referred by a dermatologist for gastrointestinal (GI) symptoms, as his complaint with loss of hair on the anterior half of his scalp for months without the past 8 any improvement.
-A diagnosis of CD was confirmed by duodenal biopsy and serology antiendomysial for and antigliadin antibodies.
+In a recent case report by (Aggarwal et al., 2020), they found an association in a 41/2-year-old boy, who was referred by a dermatologist for gastrointestinal (GI) symptoms, as he complaint with loss of hair on the anterior half of his scalp for past 8 months without any the improvement.
+A diagnosis of CD was confirmed bv duodenal biopsy and antiendomysial serology for and antigliadin antibodies.
 And treated with gluten-free diet (GFD), after 6 months later according to his parents, hair regrowth started once his GI symptoms subsided after the initiation of GFD.

 Although remission and recurrence may be observed during the clinical course of AA, many patients on GFD have shown complete regrowth of hair with no further recurrence of AA at follow-up, these positive effects of GFD have been attributed to the normalization of the immune response (Rodrigo et al., 2018).

 All these finding detect high association between antigliadin antibodies (Ig A and Ig G class), CD and AA and its severity that needed further studies in multicenter.